danielang2020/danielang2020.github.io/practices/sentence.md

 - I say we aim for 60 new clients by the end of the year. = Let's aim for 60 new clients by the end of the year.

 - By the time I get there, you guys may have finished eating.
-Should I bother coming?
+Should I bother coming? / By the time You get there, I will have finished eating.

+- I'm 45 minutes out. = I'm 45 minutes away. = I still have 45 minutes to drive.

+- The kids are in the street, get them out of the street.

+- The ball is on the grass.(open space)/ The ball is in the yard.(enclosed space)

+- What's on your schedule today?

+- They throw the ball together./They throw the ball at each other.